 - YOUR HOME TRACK

-Drive for Diversity member Paul Harraka scored his fifth win of the season Saturday night in the No. 16 Ruth’s Chris Steakhouse Toyota at All American Speedway in Roseville, Calif.
+ROSEVILLE, Calif. - Drive for Diversity’s Paul Harraka, driving the No. 16 Ruth’s Chris Steak House Toyota for Bill McAnally Racing, scored his ninth win of the season Saturday night at All American Speedway in Roseville, Calif.

 “I have to thank Bill McAnally Racing, Ruth’s Chris Steak House, and the Drive for Diversity program for their support this season,” said Harraka.
 “We’ve had a great run so far, and we hope to keep up the momentum for the final events of the season.”> More